Secondary BEd post-degree professional program (PDPP)

 (only applicable to continuing or returning UVic students)

-- Under 'Supporting documents' be sure to upload your Summary of Experience and Reflection on Experience in the required format at the time you submit your application.
+• Under 'Supporting documents' be sure to upload your Summary of Experience in the required format at the time you submit your application.
 If you instead decide to apply early and then subsequently upload these items separately (by January 2), you must allow for a delay of 2-3 weeks before your uploaded documents will be attached to your application and viewable on your application checklist.

-- When applying to the Secondary PDPP, you must specify the 1 or 2 teachable subject area(s) for which you are applying; review the options and their requirements here
+• When applying to the Secondary PDPP, you must specify the 1 or 2 teachable subject area(s) you wish to be considered for; review the options and their requirements here

 Application questions?
 Contact us